Stewarton Town Sign

 Thanks

-Our thanks to Stewarton Community Council for permission to use the Stewarton Coat of Arms, Stewarton Initiatives for siting the sign and Donald Lochrie, Architect.
+Our grateful thanks to Stewarton Community Council for permission to use the Stewarton Coat of Arms, Stewarton & District Historical Society, Mr Dodds at the Art, Design and Technology Department at Stewarton Academy for cutouts and lettering, Stewarton Initiatives for siting the sign, Donald Lochrie our architect, David Watson our engineer and Iain Macdonald at IG Contracts for installation.

 More information